AshikNesin/dev-notes-old/README.md

 These are my notes that are related to  web development.

-I created this just as a remainder for myself.
+I created this just as a reminder for myself.
 But feel free to use this if you are getting started with web development.

 As of now, its not organized properly.